acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

      * the path to folder where solution.zip was unpacked; in the example below the user is in the folder where solution.zip was unpacked, thus the solution.yaml is in location "."
-     * the user's credentials on the Acumos platform, as needed to authorize the user's docker client to pull solution microservice images during deployment
+     * credentials as needed to authorize the user's docker client to pull solution microservice images during deployment

+       * NOTE: for the Athena release, a single set of credentials are provided for all platform users.
+The next release will leverage the specific user's credentials on the Acumos platform.

      * if the Acumos Generic Data Broker was included in the solution, the data source (file or URL) that the Data Broker should use

 .. code-block:: bash

-  bash deploy.sh . suedadev ka93h18 data.csv
+  bash deploy.sh .
+73f7fc0f-7a89-4ae9-a05d-5eb395d8b565 dc91194c-919a-4b47-b73b-e372c51ddff6
 ..

-   * B: deploy.sh logs into the Acumos docker registry via the docker-proxy, using the provided user credentials
+   * B: deploy.sh logs into the Acumos docker registry via the docker-proxy using the provided credentials
+   * C: the docker-proxy validates the docker login credentials provided by the user, and confirms login success to the docker client

-   * C: the docker-proxy calls the /api/auth/jwtToken API of the portal-marketplace to verify that the user is registered on the platform, and confirms login success to the docker client.
+     * NOTE: the next release will leverage the specific user's credentials on the Acumos platform, as the docker-proxy will call the /api/auth/jwtToken API of the portal-marketplace to verify that the user is registered on the platform, and only then confirm login success to the docker client.

    * D: deploy.sh logs into the Acumos project docker registry, using the Acumos project credentials
-   * E: if the solution includes the modelconnector (i.e. is a composite solution), deploy.sh copies the microservice folder to /var/acumos and updates the blueprint.json with the location of the model.proto files as they will be deployed by the embedded nginx server.
+   * E: if the solution includes the Model Connector (i.e. is a composite solution), deploy.sh copies the microservice folder to /var/acumos and updates the blueprint.json with the location of the model.proto files as they will be deployed by the embedded nginx server.